I’ve never seen so many parched looking lawns, especially now that we are allowed to water our yards only two days per week.

 Only 3 colors, but large impact!

-Vining, Campsis radicans, (trumpet vine) thrives in my garden with lots of sun and some neglect!
+Vining, Campsis radicans, (trumpet vine) thrives in my garden with lots of sunshine and some neglect!

 This stately plant sets off other plants around it.